 Aileen Atkins, Esq., Cowan, DeBaets, Abrahams & Sheppard, LLP

-Panel 5b – Curation & Aggregation in Entertainment
+Panel 5b – Curation, Aggregation and Syndication of Entertainment Content

 The growth of creative content (both in terms of volume and ease of creation) has made organizing, contextualizing and featuring the hottest new media a bigger business than ever before.
 Moreover, the approaches that both legacy media companies and digital